AdityaShankar1/Travel-Django/README.md

 <img width="1005" height="491" alt="image" src="https://github.com/user-attachments/assets/01b39792-d058-417d-937e-8620f0394bad" />
 I've utilized GitLab to develop a successful CI pipeline

+---
 ## Usage :
 Strictly Non-Commercial Use Only!

-For Commercial Use, Contact the Owmer of the Repo
+For Commercial Use, Contact the Owner of the Repo.

+This code is AGPL v3.
+If you are a recruiter, I am happy to provide a private version of the code under a more permissive license should we enter an employment agreement.

 ---
 *Built with professional-grade engineering practices with ❤️ for the travel industry *